danrichdan/nft-card-component/README.md

 ### Continued development

-I'd like to get better at determining what would be an id versus a class, using utility classes, and then not repeatedng styles.
+I'd like to get better at determining what would be an id versus a class, using utility classes, and then not repeating styles.

 ## Author